 Rehearsals will be held at St. Clement’s Episcopal Church on Tuesday evenings from 7-9:30, with a break and announcements .
 Due to COVID concerns, we will not serve communal food at this point.
 Singers can bring a personal snack, but we will not be sharing food for the foreseeable future.

-- If you will be late on a consistent basis because of family or work demands, simply let your Section Leader and the Director know in writing.
+- If you will be late on a consistent basis because of family or work demands, simply let your Section Leader and the Director know.

 - An Absence is considered to be in effect if more than half a rehearsal is missed; fatigue, sudden illness or unexpected family matters that require you to leave or be late to a rehearsal will not be counted as an Absence.